marc365/FxBox/README.md

 ![alt fxbox](https://github.com/marc365/FxBox/raw/master/fxbox.png)

-  Imports 16bit and 32bit floating point file formats, AMOS sample banks and Octamed files.
+  Imports 16bit and 32bit floating point Aif and Wav files, Iff files, Abk AMOS sample banks and Octamed files.

-  Can do mono, stereo, quad and 4 channel multi track.
+  Can do mono, stereo, quad, 4 channel multi track, record to disk and pipe over the network.

-  Realtime processing and oscilloscope available on accelerated machines.
+  Realtime processing on the output and oscilloscope available on accelerated machines.

   Requires at least 1M ram.